phalcon/documentation/docs/api/phalcon_http.md

 public function getBestCharset(): string;
 ```

-Gets best charset accepted by the browser/client from
+Return the best charset accepted by the browser/client from
 _SERVER["HTTP_ACCEPT_CHARSET"]

 #### `getBestLanguage()` { #httprequestinterface-getbestlanguage }